 - You may need to walk around the same day of surgery or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
 Then press the call button to let healthcare providers know you need help.

 - You will be able to drink and eat gradually.
 You will begin with ice chips or clear liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then eat soft foods, such as ice cream and applesauce.
-Once you can eat soft foods easily, you may slowly begin to eat solid foods.
+When you can eat soft foods easily, you may slowly begin to eat solid foods.
 Most people are able to eat normally the day after surgery.

 - Intake and output of the amount of liquids you are drinking and urinating may need to be tracked.
 Healthcare providers may need to strain your urine to check for stones.
 Do not flush your urine down the toilet unless healthcare providers say it is okay.